ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 Defaults now shown for ims role mapping.
 Sets new users default country to whatever the sitewide config is.
 Completed prune raw xml in "Prune LMB Tables" tool.
+Decresed insert count on enrolment update.
+Added optional_param to importnow.php to skip filetime check (add ?force=1 to url).